ibm-ecosystem-engineering/Watson-NLP/MLOps/Deploy-to-AWS-Fargate/README.md

 ```
 </span>

-Down the models into the local directory `models`:
+Copy the models into the local directory `models`:
 <span style="font-size:x-small">

 ```